sourcegraph/about/handbook/communication/content_guidelines/style_and_mechanics.md

 Use the most popular US English spelling and phrasing.

-## Abbreviations & acronyms
+## Abbreviations, acronyms, latinisms, jargon

-Avoid abbreviations, acronyms, and latinisms when possible.
+Avoid abbreviations, acronyms, latinisms, and jargon when possible.
 Use complete English words for clarity.

 <div class="usage">
 <div class="item yes">